greyblake/dm-rspec/README.markdown

 ## TODO

-Implement the next rspec matchers:

-* have timestamps
-* matchers to verify validations
+Update all the matchers to RSpec 2 format (see have_property.rb for an example)

 ## Contributing to dm-rspec